Sidirgot/MarkdownBlogCMS/README.md

 - The application is built around a single user.

 - Posts CRUD.
-Includes a status flag to provide the ability to have a draft post.
+Includes a status flag to provide the ability to have draft post.

 - Every Post belongs to a single Category.